rsyslog/rsyslog/source/tutorials/tls_cert_udp_relay.rst

 that machine relays messages from a local router, which only supports UDP syslog, to the central syslog server.
-The router does not talk directly to it, because we would like to have TLS protection for its sensitve logs.
+The router does not talk directly to it, because we would like to have TLS protection for its sensitive logs.
 If the router and the syslog relay are on a sufficiently secure private network, this setup can be considered reasonable secure.
 In any case, it is the best alternative among the possible configuration scenarios.